This is a list of the items which may be placed in an index file to be processed

 If this line specifies a program then instead of looking for file

-after putting the base name of the URL in the environment variable WN_KEY
+after putting the base name of the URL in the environment variable WN_KEY.
+This

 provides a mechanism to use a real database rather than the file